AskDevAI/frontend-vibe-context/README.md

 ## Integration with Backend

-The frontend is designed to work with the VibeContext backend API:
+The frontend is designed to work with the AskBudi backend API:

 - **User Management**: Supabase handles authentication, backend manages user profiles
 - **API Keys**: Backend creates and validates API keys